-The Quad Cortex is the first hardware item from Neural DSP, who are mostly known for their plugins, and it’s made quite a splash since its introduction.
-At its core it’s modeled around the same plugins that have put this brand on the map, but does this stomp box style FX and modeling unit live up to the reputation it has crafted?
+The Quad Cortex is the first hardware item from Neural DSP, who are mostly known for their plugins, and it has made quite a splash since its introduction.
+At its core, it’s modeled around the same plugins that put this brand on the map, but does this stomp-box-style FX and modeling unit live up to the reputation it’s built?
 Keep reading to see what we found.

-The Quad Cortex is a great looking unit.
-It’s built within an anodized aluminum housing, and we particularly liked the matte black finish.
-As we mentioned earlier, this is Neural DSP’s first attempt at hardware, so (for now) there is no rack mounted version – it is available as a stomp box only.
+The Quad Cortex is a great-looking unit.
+It’s built within an anodized aluminum housing and we particularly liked the matte black finish.
+As we mentioned earlier, this is Neural DSP’s first attempt at hardware, so (for now) there is no rack-mounted version.
+It’s available as a stomp box only.